atifraza158/Audio-Opus-ToVideo/README.md

 - **Image Selection:** Users can select multiple images to be used in the video creation process.

-- **Video Configuration:** Users can configure video settings such as duration, frame rate, and transition effects.

-- **Preview:** Before generating the final video, users can preview the video with selected audio and images.

 - **Download:** Once satisfied with the preview, users can download the generated video.

 ## Requirements